crimsonthinker/stock_data_scraper/README.md

 Rename extracted file to *chromedrivers*.

-2. Create postgres database from db_design.sql.
+2. Create postgres database from db_design.

 The default configuration for the database connection is stored in *conf/db_config.yml*.
 If you want to use your own configuration, please modify the above file as well as transferring the owner of the tables (displayed in *db_design.sql*)